diodechain/diode-docs/content/docs/Admin/ignored-files.md

 weight: 306
 draft: false
 ---
-The Diode app will ignore, and will not sync, certain types of files and folders:
+Diode Collab will ignore, and will not sync, certain types of files and folders:

 * Any file that:
   * is 8 characters long ending in a tilde and a number. e.g. `MYFILE~1`